 11. Speakeasy Bar & Grill at 1933

-For a taste of Bakersfield nightlife, spend an evening at Speakeasy Bar & Grill in 1933.
+To taste Bakersfield’s nightlife, spend an evening at Speakeasy Bar & Grill in 1933.
 It’s a new restaurant, nightclub, and event space that offers brunch, lunch, dinner, and cocktails from 11 am til 2 pm.
 They also open at 8 am for breakfast on the weekends!

 Grab dinner and drinks, or enjoy a delicious brunch, which includes bottomless mimosas and tons of tasty breakfast foods.
 During football season, you can spend your Sunday watching all the NFL games here.

-With a dinner menu offering burgers, sandwiches, flatbreads, tacos, salads, and more, you’ll be more than satisfied with your meal and the ambiance is top-notch.
+With a dinner menu offering burgers, sandwiches, flatbreads, tacos, salads, and more, you’ll be more than satisfied with your meal and the top-notch ambiance.

 If you’re looking for a night out, the club Prohibition is a great place to get drinks and dance the night away.
 Prohibition is open from 9 pm til 2 am and features live DJs and a huge dance hall.

-For a night out on the town, visiting the Speakeasy and Prohibition nightclub is one of the best things to do in Bakersfield, California for adults.
+For a night out on the town, visiting the Speakeasy and Prohibition nightclub is one of the best things for adults in Bakersfield, California.
 You can visit 1933’s Facebook page for more information on events and menus.

-Navigating the city is best done by car; you can quickly get from one place to another this way.
-Bakersfield, California also has a city bus route powered by the Golden Empire Transit District.
+Navigating the city is best done by car; you can quickly get from one place to another.
+Bakersfield also has a city bus route powered by the Golden Empire Transit District.
 Check out the city bus maps and schedule.

 Travel by Car